Zazie dans le Métro: Plot

 Gabriel and Charles now set off to show Zazie the sights of Paris.
 Various adventures and misunderstandings follow, particularly at the top of the Eiffel Tower.
 Zazie keeps annoying both men by trying to find out if her uncle is really homosexual.
 He however is a hit with a group of good-looking German girls, who think he is cute.
 As he walks along with Zazie, still pestering him over his sexuality, the two attract the attention of the overdressed widow Moaque.
 When the German girls descend on Gabriel and drag him onto their tour bus as their mascot, she finds a policeman to report this kidnapping.
 The cop, called Trouscaillon and identical to the man who earlier accused Gabriel of pimping and illegal sex, immediately becomes the object of Mouaque's desire.

 After various adventures and misunderstandings, the three eventually find Gabriel, who has invited the German girls to see his show that night.
 He then invites Moaque and Trouscaillon to eat with him and Zazie at a restaurant.
 Seeking attention, Zazie does not behave well.
 Ringing the bar below his flat, Gabriel asks the waitress Mado to ask his wife Albertine to bring his costume to the club, as he is busy entertaining his friends.
 Mado tells him that the cabbie Charles has at last proposed, so Gabriel asks the two to join his swelling party.
 At the club, Gabriel orders champagne for his friends and waits anxiously for his costume.
 Albertine has however fallen asleep, to be woken by the fake cop from the morning who starts another of his bizarre interrogations.
 When he moves from words to attempted rape, she jumps out of the window.
 After his drag act, for which Albertine brought him a dress just in time, he takes everybody off to a bar.
 What starts with a couple slapping each other turns into a massive saloon brawl, which wrecks the place and brings on an army of cops.
-The group are rescued by Albertine who shows them a way into the Métro tunnels, through which they can walk in safety as the system is still on strike.
+The group are rescued by Albertine who shows them a way into the Métro tunnels, and as they descend into the station, all the escalators of the Métro start up because the strike is over.
+Exhausted, Zazie sleeps through her Métro ride!

-In the morning, Albertine carries the sleeping child to the railway station, where her mother Jeanne regrets that she will have to find a better-performing lover.
-Waking up, Zazie says her experiences have made her a bit more grown-up.
-Outside, all the escalators of the Métro start up because the strike is over.
+In the closing scene, Albertine carries the sleeping child to the railway station, where her mother Jeanne regrets that she will have to find a better-performing lover.
+Waking up, Zazie says her experiences have made her a bit more grown-up although- having failed to awaken earlier- she bemoans the "fact" that she has not ridden the Métro (as noted above, the ride in fact took place without Zazie's knowledge).